Super Paper Mario: Plot

 Super Paper Mario opens with Count Bleck abducting Bowser and Princess Peach and forcing the two to marry.
 Their union, as foretold by the Dark Prognosticus, summons the Chaos Heart.
 Bleck takes control of the Chaos Heart and uses it to open the Void, a slowly expanding inter-dimensional rift, in order to destroy the flawed universe and create a perfect one in its place.
 Mario is teleported to Flipside by Tippi and is tasked by Merlon to collect the eight Pure Hearts, which are necessary to undo the destruction.
 Mario, after learning the ability to flip between dimensions, starts his journey with Tippi at his side, traveling to the different worlds to collect them.

 During the adventure, Mario reunites with Peach and Bowser, who join him in the quest.
-Bleck sends his minions, Dimentio, Mimi, and O'Chunks, as well as a brainwashed Luigi, to attack Mario's group and slow their progress.
+Bleck sends his minions, Dimentio, Mimi, and O'Chunks, as well as a brainwashed Luigi known as "Mr. L", to attack Mario's group and slow their progress.
 Luigi eventually recovers his memories and is the last to join Mario's group.
 Mario succeeds in collecting all eight Pure Hearts, but not before the Void grows large enough to obliterate one of the worlds.

 In flashbacks, it is revealed that Count Bleck and Tippi were originally lovers Blumiere and Timpani.
 Blumiere's father, disapproving of their relationship, banished and cursed Timpani to wander between dimensions forever.
 Blumiere, in despair, took control of the Dark Prognosticus, determined to bring end to the universe.
 Unbeknownst to him, Merlon found and rescued Timpani by transforming her into a Pixl, wiping her memories in the process.
 The two slowly realize the other's identity over the course of the game.